NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``EX00058`` -- Liza:

-    W009: Distillation fraction recovered is missing or invalid

-``EX00058`` -- Liza:

-    W009: Distillation fraction recovered is missing or invalid

-``EX00058`` -- Liza:

-    W009: Distillation fraction recovered is missing or invalid

-``EX00058`` -- Liza:

-    W009: Distillation fraction recovered is missing or invalid

-``EX00058`` -- Liza:

-    W009: Distillation fraction recovered is missing or invalid

-``EX00058`` -- Liza:

-    W009: Distillation fraction recovered is missing or invalid

 ``NO00001`` -- ALVE 2010:

     W009: Distillation fraction recovered is missing or invalid